Financing Your Multiplex Purchase

 Down Payments Demystified

-5% on the first $500K, 10% on the rest up to $1.5M.
-A $750K multiplex needs $50,000 down.
-A $1M property needs $75,000.
+For a single unit or duplex: 5% on the first $500K, 10% on the rest up to $1.5M.
+A $750K unit needs $50,000 down; a $1M unit needs $75,000.
+A whole triplex or fourplex you live in needs a flat 10%.
 Above $1.5M, you're looking at 20% minimum and no CMHC insurance.

 Mortgage Rates Right Now

 Best 5-year fixed rates sit around 3.94% for insured mortgages.
 Variable rates start near 3.30–3.35%, tracking below fixed for the first time in a while.
-The BoC held at 2.25% in March 2026.
+The Bank of Canada has held at 2.25% through every decision in 2026, most recently on July 15.

 Stack Your Down Payment